chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 You will greatly benefit from this tutorial if (1) you are still using one of the ways described above to create your bibliography, (2) you want to have a head start on reference management, or (3) you have never tried [Zotero](https://www.zotero.org/), a free reference management software (this is not an advertisement XD).

 This guide will show you the importance of structured citations, introduce you to one of the best tools, and provide strategies to optimise your research pipeline.
-(Feel free to jump to [Section 1.4](#zotero-setup) if you are already convinced to try Zotero.)
+(Feel free to jump to [**Section 1.4** Recommended Zotero Setup](#zotero-setup) if you are already convinced to try Zotero.)

 <br>